 It’s now recommended that everyone 13 years old and over get HIV testing as part of routine check-ups every year.
-It’s especially important if you’ve been sexually active or used drugs or shared needles.
-(Those would be good reasons to get an HIV test more often.)
+If you are sexually active or sharing needles, testing is recommended every 3-6 months or with a new partner.
 Not everyone who is infected with HIV has symptoms or feels sick, so getting tested and knowing your status is the only way to know for sure that you’re negative.
 It’s also important to get tested on a regular basis, because when HIV is found early, a person can start treatment right away before the virus has done too much damage.

 The number of new infections in young people makes it very important that everybody gets a test and gets a repeat test if involved in any risky behaviors.
 Deciding to get tested can be the hardest part, so give yourself credit for taking a big step to get tested.